-Yet, your editorial implores for emergent economic assistance from the "friendly" US to the Filipino people who have been "...left literally gasping for breath for dear life..." and for rimmediatem politicab ores forms to avoid "...des-. truction as a democratic country..."
+Yet, your editorial implores for emergent economic assistance from the "friendly" US to the Filipino people who have ...left literally been gasping for breath for dear life..." and for immediater political rep forms to avoid "...destruction as a democratic country...'

 What economic, military, and political reforms and assistance are desperately needed and desired by the Filipino people?
-What is the feasibility of such reforms and assistance, and how are they to be structured and implemented so that all of the Filipino people will receive the intended be-
+What is the feasibility of such reforms and assistance, and how are they to be structured and implemented so that all of the Filipino people will receive the intended benefit?

-Your editorial states the Filipinos need further loans from the IMF and the World Bank to revive your crippled economy.
+Your editorial states the Filipinos need further loans from the IMF and the World Bank to revive your crippled econoiny.
 How much money is needed, and how will these loans be spent?
 What is the order of priority and importance of such spending?

 I suggest first things first.
-A massive infusion of food, clothing, medical care, and shelter as emergency resuscitation of dying people is critical for their im-mediate survival and stabilization.
+A massive infusion of food, clothing, medical care, and shelter as emergency resuscitation of dying people is critical for their immediate survival and stabilization.

 Next, comprehensive, equitable land and profound banking reforms are clearly necessary.
-Then, development of the agricultural, fishing, manufacturing and natural resource industries, all premised on a living wage, can be
+Then, development of the agricultural, fishing, manufacturing and natural resource industries, all premised on a living wage, can be pursued.

-Should this new economy be based on the modern capitalistic systems of the US, Canada, Australia, and Japan or on some form of socialism?
-Perhaps it should be experimental hybrid economies modifled to suit the Filipino conditions and temperament region by re-
+Should this new economy be based on the capitalistic modern systems of the US, Canada, Australia, and Japan or on some form of socialism?
+Perhaps it should be experimental hybrid economies modified to suit the Filipino conditions and temperament region by region.